-If you’re reading this article, you’ve probably been searching online for prices of full sleeve tattoos.
-If you’ve read a couple of articles already, you’re probably getting frustrated by not being able to get a straight answer!…..but don’t despair as the Ape has been hanging out in tattoo parlors all week to help you determine how much full sleeve tattoos actually cost.
+If you’re reading this article, you’ve probably been searching online for prices of full-sleeve tattoos.
+If you’ve read some articles already, you’re probably frustrated by not getting a straight answer!
+But don’t despair, as the Ape has been hanging out in tattoo parlors all week to help you answer the question, “How much do full-sleeve tattoos cost?”

-Before we get down to the “nitty-gritty”, there are a few things you need to think about before you can get a good estimate of the cost of a sleeve tattoo.
-It’s important to think about how large you want the tattoo to be, the exact placement of the tattoo, the amount of detail you require, and finally the amount of shading that your ideal sleeve tattoo should have.
+It would be best to consider a few things before getting a reasonable estimate of the cost of a sleeve tattoo.
+It’s important to consider how large you want the tattoo to be, the exact placement of the tattoo, the amount of detail you require, and finally, the amount of shading your sleeve tattoo should have.

-Getting a sleeve tattoo is a very exciting and sometimes emotional journey.
-We guess you’ve been dreaming about getting a tattoo for months or maybe even years, and now you’re “chomping at the bit” to get started.
+Getting a sleeve tattoo is a fascinating and sometimes emotional journey.
+We guess you’ve been dreaming about getting a tattoo for months, maybe even years, and now you’re “chomping at the bit” to get started.

-By the end of this article, we hope that you have a good idea of the cost of your perfect sleeve tattoo so that you can schedule your appointment and get a work of art on your body.
+By the end of this article, we hope you have a good idea of the cost of your perfect sleeve tattoo so that you can schedule your appointment and get that work of art on your body.

-The first step in getting a sleeve tattoo (or any other kind of tattoo) is to arrange free consultations with 2 or 3 different tattoo shops.
-During the meeting, you’ll have the chance to talk to a tattoo artist, look at his / her previous work and chat about your intended tattoo and the cost of getting it done.
+The first step in getting a sleeve tattoo (or any other kind) is to arrange free consultations with 2 or 3 tattoo shops.
+During the meeting, you’ll have the chance to talk to a tattoo artist, look at their previous work and chat about your intended tattoo and the cost of getting it done.

-Probably the first question a tattoo artist will ask is just how big the tattoo will be.
-Is it a full-sleeve, half-sleeve, or perhaps just a few smaller tattoos which will later lead-on to a full-sleeve tattoo in the future.back to menu ↑
+The first question a tattoo artist will probably ask is how big the tattoo will be.
+Is it a full-sleeve, half-sleeve, or perhaps just a few smaller tattoos that will later lead to a full-sleeve tattoo?

-This may appear to be a silly point but sleeve tattoos can vary in placement.
-They can be placed on the upper arm, lower arm, or the entire arm.
-Usually, sleeve tattoos are wrapped around the whole arm and start at the wrist and finish at the shoulder or even spread onto the chest and back areas.
+This may appear to be a silly point, but sleeve tattoos can vary in placement.
+They can be placed on the upper arm, lower arm, or entire arm.
+Usually, sleeve tattoos are wrapped around the whole arm, starting at the wrist and finishing at the shoulder.
+They can also spread onto the chest and back areas.

 If you have no clue about which design to get, you need to slow down and spend a bit of time looking at the kind of sleeve tattoos that other dudes are getting for some ideas.

-An awesome place to start is Instagram.
-There are thousands of guys that love nothing more than to show off their tats on this social media platform.
-You can even find similar designs to the tattoo you want and send the proud wearers a message asking them for more info about their skin-work.
-If they’re on Instagram, then they’ll probably be only too pleased to get some attention!
+An excellent place to start is Instagram.
+Thousands of guys love to show off their tats on this social media platform.
+You can even find similar designs to the tattoo you want and send the proud wearers a message asking them for more info about their skin work.
+If they’re on Instagram, they’ll probably be too pleased to get some attention!

 This is the leading factor in determining the price a tattoo artist charges.
-A professional tattooist will charge more for his / her service.
-They usually charge by the hour but will charge for per piece if the tattoo is small and can be finished in one sitting.
+A professional tattooist will charge more for their service.
+They usually charge by the hour but will charge per piece if the tattoo is small and can be finished in one sitting.

-If the artist has tattooed for ages but has little skill, or they have a lot of skill but have little or no experience, they won’t be able to charge top dollar.
-A tattoo artisan must have both of these attributes to ask for higher rates.
+If the artist has tattooed for ages but has little skill, or they have a lot of talent but little or no experience, they won’t be able to charge top dollar.
+A tattoo artisan must have both attributes to ask for higher rates.

-If you are interested in watercolor tattoos, get your credit card ready as they can cost up to $400 for a four-inch wide tattoo.
-Something else to bear in mind is that multicolored pieces require filling which takes time and can be really tedious and/or painful to complete.back to menu ↑
+If you are interested in watercolor tattoos, get your credit card ready, as they can cost up to $400 for a four-inch-wide tattoo.
+Something else to remember is that colorful pieces require filling, which takes time and can be tedious and painful.

-The geographical location of the studio can be a big factor with the pricing of tattoo artists.
-It goes without saying that the price will be higher in big cities than in small towns.
+The geographical location of the studio can be a significant factor in the pricing of tattoo artists.
+The price will be higher in big cities than in small towns.

-In the United States, a full sleeve piece can cost thousands of bucks in metropolitan areas, but only hundreds in a small town or a different country.
+In the United States, a full sleeve piece can cost thousands of bucks in metropolitan areas but only hundreds in a small town or a different country.
 As a rough guide, getting a tattoo in California is about double the cost of getting one in Arkansas.

-One more contributing factor to the cost of your tattoo piece is the complexity of your chosen design.
-As we mentioned, if you want a lot of color or shading, you’ll be spending more money along with more time in the tattooist’s chair.
-Watercolor tattoos are particularly expensive as they require a lot of color and a highly skilled artist to do properly.
+Another contributing factor to your tattoo piece’s cost is the complexity of your chosen design.
+As we mentioned, if you want a lot of color or shading, you’ll spend more money and time in the tattooist’s chair.
+Watercolor tattoos are costly as they require a lot of colors and a highly skilled artist.

-If you have gone to the trouble of either drawing or buying custom designed artwork, this can also push-up the price.
-This is because the artist may not have experience with your proposed piece, so it will take him or her longer to finish.
+If you have gone through the trouble of drawing or buying custom-designed artwork, this can also push the price.
+The artist may not have experience with your proposed piece, so finishing will take longer.

 Yes, you can!
 We recently came across a website that will create a custom design tattoo just for you!

 Custom Tattoo Design brings tattoo ideas to life.
-Work with our amazing staff from anywhere in the world.
-Getting a tattoo is a life-long decision and making sure your tattoo is 100% perfect should be at the top of your priority list.
+Work with their fantastic staff from anywhere in the world.
+Getting a tattoo is a life-long decision, and ensuring your tattoo is 100% perfect should be at the top of your priority list.

 Designing a custom tattoo properly takes 5x longer than actually getting your tattoo completed.
-Our professional artists spend hours researching quality references and making sure the composition flows perfectly together.
-Whether you’re looking for a simple tattoo design, custom tattoo sleeve, cover-up, or a personalized memorial; we would love to help you with your design today.Custom Tattoo Design.
+Their professional artists spend hours researching quality references and ensuring the composition flows perfectly together.
+Whether you’re looking for a simple tattoo design, custom tattoo sleeve, cover-up, or a personalized memorial, they would love to help you with your design.

-Obviously, a tattoo studio in Bangkok will not charge the same as one in New York.
-For the purposes of this article, we are focusing on prices in the United States (as most of our readers are from the U.S)
+A tattoo studio in Bangkok will not charge the same as one in New York.
+This article focuses on prices in the United States (as most of our readers are from the U.S.).

-You may find artists charging as little as $100 per hour and you may find others charging as much as $200 – $250 for each hour that they work.
+You may find artists charging as little as $100 per hour and others charging as much as $200 – $250 for each work hour.
 If you have your heart set on one of the top tattooists in the country, don’t be surprised if they quote $300 – $500 bucks per hour for the privilege of getting their work placed on your skin.

-To put things into context, just consider the cost of getting a crappy tattoo removed!
-Tattoo removal is pricey, with each treatment costing around $200 for just 15 minutes (yes, that’s 800 bucks per hour!!!) and you might need eight or more treatments to remove a large design.
-So don’t get too pissed off if your tattoo artist seems expensive because the price of getting a bad tattoo will turn out to be much, much higher!
+Consider the cost of getting a crappy tattoo removed to put things into context!
+Tattoo removal is pricey, with each treatment costing around $200 for just 15 minutes (yes, that’s 800 bucks per hour!).
+Remember that you might need eight or more treatments to remove a large design.
+So don’t get too annoyed if your tattoo artist seems expensive because the price of getting a bad tattoo will be much higher!

-“So just how much do full sleeve tattoos cost then?” – A good estimate for you to work from is $150 per hour.
-It may sound like a lot but you can choose how many hours work you can afford each week (or month) and spread the cost over any period of time that suits your budget.
+“So, just how much is a full sleeve tattoo?” – A reasonable estimate for you to work from is $150 per hour.
+It may sound like a lot, but you can choose how many hours of work you can afford each week (or month) and spread the cost over any period that suits your budget.

-And if you want to know how long the tattoo will take, you might as well ask how long a piece of string is!
-The best answer we can give is that on average a full sleeve tattoo takes around 6 or more 6-hour sessions, with the average client waiting about 1 month between visits.
+And if you want to know how long the tattoo will take, you might as well ask how long is a piece of string.
+The best answer we can give is that, on average, a full sleeve tattoo takes around six or more 6-hour sessions, with the average client waiting about one month between visits.